-Even though copper deficiency is rare, studies reveal that the majority of individuals do not meet their daily dietary needs for copper consumption 24.
+Even though severe copper deficiency is rare, studies reveal that the majority of individuals do not meet their daily dietary needs for copper consumption 24.

 Fruit sugars appear to enhance the absorption of copper more than starch, along with iron, manganese, zinc, calcium and magnesium.

 Overdosing on zinc supplements may cause a serious copper deficiency.

 Cadmium and other heavy metals inhibit the absorption of copper.

 Copper is found in most fruits and vegetables in trace amounts.
 Foods with high levels of copper include:

 - Green, leafy vegetables (copper is a main component of Chlorophyll).

 Iodine is primarily used to create thyroid hormones, which in turn regulates metabolism and overall homeostasis in the body 25.